Iterative Motion Editing with Natural Language

 An important principle underlying the design of effective creative tools is predictability\,\cite{maneesh:blackboxes:2023}.
-An animator should be able to build a mental model of what a system will and will not do in response to a control input, and use this knowledge to effectively use the system.
-Inspired by this principle, our key idea is to constrain the space of allowed motion edits to a set of kinematic motion editing operators (MEOs), which specify a desired change in the pose of the character at a specific moment in time.
-These operators are chosen to be sufficiently simple so that their semantics (e.g., Raise your hand above your head at frame $t$) are fairly unambiguous so a system can automatically execute them to produce results that are both realistic motions and consistent with these semantics.
-At the same time, MEOs are sufficiently high level that it is possible to ``compile'' a natural language prompt, containing potentially imprecise or ambiguous motion editing descriptions, to sequences of MEOs.
-We think of the collection of MEOs as a mid-level intermediate language for character motion editing.
+An animator should be able to build a mental model of what a system will do in response to a control input.
+Inspired by this principle, our key idea is to constrain the space of animation edits to a small set of kinematic motion editing operators (MEOs) that are sufficiently simple that their effects on the source motion are well-aligned with user expectations.
+For example, MEOs can express constraints on a pose at a particular time (``\example{wrist joint in front of head}'') or specify that a segment of motion should be slowed down or sped up.
+As a result, MEOs can be robustly translated into low-level joint edits that yield realistic output.
+Further, the edited motion is likely to be consistent with user expectations.
+At the same time, MEOs raise the level of abstraction of motion editing commands from keyframes to calls to programmatic operations.
+This makes it feasible to leverage LLM-based program synthesis techniques to automatically translate a natural language prompt, which may contain imprecise or ambiguous motion editing descriptions, into an executable program that makes API calls to create valid sequences of MEOs.
 Specifically we make the following contributions: